Amazon increases starting pay for UK workers again

 Amazon is increasing pay for its British workers again as it struggles to recruit amid a labour shortage.

-The online shopping giant said that from April, its minimum starting wage will rise up to 50p to between £11 and £12 an hour, depending on location.
+The online shopping giant said that from April, its minimum starting wage will rise to between £11 and £12 an hour, depending on location.

-It comes a week after Amazon staff in Coventry went on strike demanding higher wages that kept pace with the soaring cost of living.
+It comes a week after Amazon staff in Coventry went on strike demanding higher wages.

-Companies including Costa Coffee and Tesco have also put up pay recently.
+Companies including Costa Coffee and Tesco have also put up pay recently as they battle to attract staff.

-Amazon's latest increase will take effect as a new national living wage rate comes in.
-It is set to rise 9.7% to £10.42 per hour for people over 23.
+Amazon's latest pay rise will boost wages for new workers by up to 50p an hour across the country.
+The company said this amounted to a 10% increase in seven months.

-An Amazon spokesperson said: "We regularly review our pay to ensure we offer competitive wages."
+However, the GMB union, which represents Amazon workers in Coventry, called the pay rise "an insult".